 Mariah Idrissi, 23, from London, was chosen by the firm to be one of the stars of its latest campaign.Read the full story ›

 As Tibetan Buddhists begin celebrating Buddha's enlightenment, find out what goes on during the celebration and why it is so important.Read the full story ›

-As Tibetan Buddhist communities celebrate the New Year, Lydia Polzer explains its special meaning and how it will be marked in London.Read the full story ›
+As Tibetan Buddhist communities celebrate Buddha's birthday, Lydia Polzer explains the true meaning of the special event.Read the full story ›